andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 const fs = require('fs') // Note that the entire `fs` API is imported const project = join(__dirname, 'project') try { fs.rmdirSync(project, { recursive: true }) } catch (err) { }

+// Creates an array of length 5 and maps each element to a random string path.
-const files = Array.from(Array(5), () => {
+// `join` appends the generated random string to the 'project' directory path. const files = Array.from(Array(5), () => {
 	return join(project, Math.random().toString(36).slice(2))
 })